 Military veterans who are disabled and residents of Colorado are eligible to apply for a lifetime fishing and small game combo license.
 The veteran must have proof of service-connected disability of 60% or more, as rated by the Department of Veteran's Affairs.
+Purple Heart recipients are also eligible to apply for the combo license.
 For more information and for application, see the Accessibility page.

 Colorado resident disabled veterans may apply for a Columbine Annual Pass (see the Accessibility page for more information about the Columbine Pass).
 Disabled veterans over age 64 qualify for discounted camping in state parks Sunday through Thursday, excluding holidays.

 The Colorado Parks and Wildlife Commission annually sets aside a number of hunting licenses for members of the Wounded Warrior or Safe Harbor programs.
 While there are limits on the number of licenses that can be issued (100 each female deer, elk and pronghorn and 100 total male deer, elk and pronghorn), the goal is to issue as many of these licenses as possible.

 - Must be a member of the US Armed Forces and a Colorado resident or stationed in Colorado.